troglobit/finit/README.md

     service <net/route/default> /usr/sbin/nginx -- High performace HTTP server

+Here is another example where we instruct Finit to not start BusyBox `ntpd` until `syslogd` has started properly.
+Finit waits for `syslogd` to create its PID file, by default `/var/run/syslogd.pid`.

+    service [2345] log <svc/sbin/syslogd> /usr/sbin/ntpd -n -N -p pool.ntp.org
+    service [S12345] /sbin/syslogd -n -- Syslog daemon

+A service, or task, can have multiple dependencies listed.
+Here we wait for *both* `syslogd` to have started and basic networking to be up:

+    service [2345] log <svc/sbin/syslogd,net/route/default> /usr/sbin/ntpd -n -N -p pool.ntp.org

+If either condition fails, e.g. loss of networking, `ntpd` is stopped and as soon as it comes back up again `ntpd` is restarted automatically.

 **Note:** Make sure daemons *do not* fork and detach themselves from the controlling TTY, usually an `-n` or `-f` flag, or `-D` as in the case of OpenSSH above..
 If it detaches itself, Finit cannot monitor it and